praveenst13/EX-no-5-Implement-Auto-Regression-Model-in-Python/README.md

 Import the necessary packages
 ### STEP 2:

+Plot the Dataset using matplotlib
 ### STEP 3:

-Implement the correlation using necessary logic and obtain the results
+Implement the adfuller and plot_pacf,plot_acf
 ### STEP 4:

-Store the results in an array
+Train your model and taking test value from dataset
 ### STEP 5:

 Represent the result in graphical representation as given below.